-Through our founders’ combined 45 years of experience in the field of Autism, we have learned that appropriate services are still not readily available for Spanish speaking children and their families around the world.
-Through our work in Latin America, Spain, and the U.S.A we are changing this reality every day.
+Through our founders’ combined 45 years of experience in the field of Autism, we have learned that appropriate services are still not readily available for Spanish-speaking children and their families around the world.
+Through our work in Peru, Ecuador, Chile, Bolivia, Spain, and the U.S.A we are changing this reality every day.

 As part of providing best-in-class educational protocol to children, early detection is key.
 We work diligently in identifying children at an early age and provide them with the services that will make a long term difference in their lives.
 With that in mind, screenings and evaluations are provided to at least one new child each day.
 Direct services are provided to approximately 120 children each month.

 Throughout Latin America, Spain, and Spanish speaking children in Collier County in Florida, we have provided hundreds of children with effective, research-based early intervention services in either their homes, early intervention centers or schools.

 In Lima, Peru we provided resources to create an early intervention centre located in a 3,000 square foot building designed to provide services for children with autism and their families.
 The centre has a staff of 27 professionals who provide direct services to children in their home, schools and/or community.

 In Ecuador, Chile and Spain, we have evaluated and set-up individualized programs for children in cities where, at that time, those resources were not locally available.